 For mountain pose, stand straight up with your hands touching in front of your chest (see photo 1).

-Then, complete the forward fold (see photo 3).
-Be sure to bend from the hips, and keep your knees soft.
+To accomplish the forward fold, lower your upper half from mountain pose.
+Be sure to bend from the hips and keep your knees soft.
 Relax and breathe into the pose.
 Grab your elbows and sway gently from side to side if you like.
 Roll up one vertebra at a time.

 To complete a downward dog (see photo 4) from the forward fold position, walk the palms forward as far as is comfortable with sits bones pointing skyward.
 Relax shoulders.
 Walk the hands back to the forward fold to come out of position.